Dean; Professor and Lulu Wolf-Hassenplug Endowed Chair in Nursing

 Research: Dr. Linda Sarna is internationally recognized for her scholarly activities promoting nursing involvement in tobacco control and in her oncology nursing research focused on quality of life and symptoms of patients with lung cancer.
 As the Principal Investigator for the Tobacco Free Nurses (TFN) initiative, funded by The Robert Wood Johnson Foundation, she initiated the first national program to help nurses quit smoking in the US and to promote the role of nurses in tobacco control inaugurating the award-winning TFN Website, www.tobaccofreenurses.org.
 She was the lead investigator on an analysis of 27-‐year smoking trends of participants in the Nurses' Health Study and led a team of investigators in the examination of national smoking trends among health care professions.
 She has led translational research projects to increase nursing interventions to treat tobacco dependence among hospitalized patients in the U.S., China, and Eastern Europe using web-‐based educational programs and resources.
 Dr. Sarna has collaborated with national and international nursing organizations on policies related to nurses and tobacco control, including the American Academy of Nursing, and leading the implementation of a tobacco-free policy at UCLA.

 Clinical expertise: Oncology nursing, Tobacco control and nurses

-University of California, Los Angeles, BSN, 1969, Nursing
+University of California, Los Angeles, BS, 1969, Nursing

 University of California, Los Angeles, MSN, 1976, Oncology Nursing